 WordPress Archive Pages refers to the combinations of multiple WordPress pages including categories, tags, authors, search results, date pages, and much more.
 Under these pages, WordPress blog posts are displayed.

-As you may know that, most of the themes come with a single template for all of these pages and it is known as archive.php.
+As you may know, most of the themes come with a single template for all of these pages and it is known as archive.php.
 This template is coded and assigned with a similar design for all of the above-mentioned pages.

 What are the uses of WordPress Archive Pages?